 What is the Landscape Levy?

-The Landscape South Australia Act 2019 provides for a regional (land-based) Landscape levy and a water levy to provide additional funding for the SA Arid Lands (SAAL) Landscape Board to take care of our landscape management for future generations and to deliver on its commitments under the Regional Landscape Plan.
+The Landscape South Australia Act 2019 provides for a regional (land-based) Landscape Levy and a water levy to provide additional funding for the SA Arid Lands (SAAL) Landscape Board to take care of our landscape management for future generations and to deliver on its commitments under the Regional Landscape Plan.

-Who pays the Landscape levy?
+Who pays the Landscape Levy?

 The water levy is payable on water allocated to the mining, energy, gas and petroleum sector (collectively called industrial licences), for town water suppliers, irrigators and for commercial operations, such as tourist park operators in the Far North Wells Prescribed Area.
 The water levy is not payable on water licences held for stock and domestic use.

-Who collects the Landscape levy?
+Who collects the Landscape Levy?

-How are NRM Landscape rates determined?
+How are Landscape rates determined?

-In out-of-council areas the land-based levy is based on area of rateable land with levy amounts set for:
+In out-of-council areas the land-based levy is based on area of rateable land with 2021/22 levy amounts set for:

->10ha - <100 ha
+- $216.44 per rateable property >10ha - <100 ha

->100ha - <100,000 ha
+- $432.94 per rateable property >100ha - <100,000 ha

 For residents in council areas it is a fixed charge per rateable property and set to align with residents of outside council areas who own less than 10 hectares.